-Newsletter - As I mentioned above, you need a mail delivery system that will do the job for free up to 250 subscribers a least, through which you can send designed emails once a month to potential customers and investors.
+Newsletter — As I mentioned above, you need a mail delivery system that will do the job for free for up to 250 subscribers a least, through which you can send designed emails once a month to potential customers and investors.
 This creates credibility and a larger circle of followers waiting for the launch of your product.
-I personally use Mailchimp for the first 2 years, then when scaling, will probably move on to Hubspot.
-Note that Mailchimp recently added a survey feature that you can send to your subscribers via the newsletter, and that can be very effective for market research as well.
+I used either Mailchimp or ActiveCampaign for the first 2 years, then when scaling, would probably move on to Hubspot.
+Note that Mailchimp recently added a survey feature that you can send to your subscribers via the newsletter, which can also be very effective for market research.

 The most important thing is that you publish your articles on platforms that your target audience follows regularly.

-Designed Posts that Incorporate a Mockup - this is a real treasure, because it’s fast, easy, and economical at the same time, and it easily illustrates your product to the world just by uploading a screen that you have already designed for the prototype.
-A cool and free source, for the most part, is Smartmockups that lets you upload your product screen designs to web and mobile mockups of various sizes.
-Plus, if you want to show off your social media marketing, you can use Mockfire that provides 360-degree social media and Google Ads mockup design tools.
-Use them and share your experience in the comments!
+Designed Posts that Incorporate a Mockup — this is a real treasure, because it’s fast, easy, and economical at the same time, and it quickly illustrates your product to the world just by uploading a screen that you have already designed for the prototype.
+A cool and free source for the most part is Smartmockups — use it and let me know how it was in the comments!

-Quality Photos - A stock of quality photos in retrieval is a must-have commodity for every marketer.
-But until you have the budget to buy a subscription to Shutterstock, you will find absolutely stunning free photos at the following sites:
+Quality Photos — A stock of quality photos in retrieval is a must-have commodity for every marketer.
+But until you have the budget to buy a subscription to iStock, you will find stunning free photos at the following sites: